ahmohbati/SecOn/tcl.md

 ####See Also####
 Also see the page on [FreeNX](FreeNX) and in particular this:<br>
 <br>
 "Now that the FreeNX Server is up and running if you were to attempt to launch Sguil from the desktop link you'll notice that nothing happens.
-This is due to a symlink change made during the installation that affects the execution of the 'wish' command.
-Execution of 'wish' launches /usr/bin/wish which is a symlink to /etc/alternatives/wish.
-Prior to the FreeNX Server installation the symlink /etc/alternatives/wish pointed to /usr/bin/wish8.5 and now points to a newly created symlink /usr/bin/wish-default which points to /usr/bin/wish8.4.
-You need to change it back so that exection of 'wish', by Sguil, will launch tk8.5 and not tk8.4."<br>
+This is due to a symlink change made during the installation that affects the execution of the `wish` command.
+Execution of `wish` launches `/usr/bin/wish` which is a symlink to `/etc/alternatives/wish`.
+Prior to the FreeNX Server installation the symlink `/etc/alternatives/wish` pointed to `/usr/bin/wish8.5` and now points to a newly created symlink `/usr/bin/wish-default` which points to `/usr/bin/wish8.4`.
+You need to change it back so that exection of `wish`, by Sguil, will launch tk8.5 and not tk8.4."<br>
 <pre><code>sudo ln -sf /usr/bin/wish8.5 /etc/alternatives/wish<br>
 </code></pre>